KaiPea1994/people-analytics-smm639/README.md

 ![](images/cover.jpg)

-Code and materials for a post-grad module on people analytics.
+Code and materials for a two session teaching module on people analytics.